bram2w/baserow/docs/plugins/introduction.md

 # Introduction

 Baserow plugins let you fully customize and extend Baserow quickly and easily.
-Multiple plugins can be installed into a new or existing Baserow installation, have full access to Baserow's internals for maximum customization and are straightforward develop and publish.
+Multiple plugins can be installed into a new or existing Baserow installation, they get full access to Baserow's internals for maximum customization and are straightforward develop and publish.

 Some examples of what you can do with a Baserow plugin are: